 I use only 2 cameras.

 - A 35mm Nikon FE SLR produced in 1979-84.
-I'm currently using my second and third bodies.
+I'm currently using my third and fourth bodies.

 I use just two lenses.
 A Micro-Nikkor 1:3.5 28mm and a 55mm 1:2.8 Nikkor.